suncoast-devs/handbook/lessons/react-intro/index.md

 ## `class` versus `className`

 You may have noticed we used `className=` everywhere in the code instead of `class=`.
-This is because `JSX` uses the `DOM` names for properties whereas `HTML` uses a more generic name.
-In the `DOM` it is the `className` property that `class=` becomes.
+This is because `JSX` uses the `DOM` names for properties, whereas `HTML` uses a more generic name.
+In the `DOM`, it is the `className` property that `class=` becomes.
 So we will be using `className` for our class names in JSX.

-Don't worry, our `console` will warn us of these types of errors when we make them.
+Don't worry our `console` will warn us of these types of errors when we make them.

 ## Some CSS to help

-Let's use this CSS to make the app look better
+Let's use this CSS to make the app look better.

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Open+Sans&display=swap');